STREETS & SIDEWALKS

 What can I do to help?

-While we appreciate the offer from citizens to help out with patching potholes, Public Works crews are trained to operate in hazardous conditions (such as traffic) and require additional training.
 The best thing a citizen can do is report a pothole and slow down when they see crews patching potholes on City streets.

-The City encourages citizens to report potholes to the Operations Division at 217-403-4700, between 7:30 a.m. and 4:30 p.m., Monday through Friday, except City Holidays.
+The City encourages citizens to report potholes to Public Works at 217-403-4700, between 7:30 a.m. and 4:30 p.m., Monday through Friday, except City Holidays.
 Please provide City staff with your name, address, telephone number, location of pothole, and as much detailed information as possible.
 This information is very helpful to staff trying to respond to your request.
 After business hours, on weekends, or holidays, you will receive a pre-recorded message with general instructions and emergency information.
 Please leave detailed information to ensure prompt response.
 You can also email the department at [email protected] or try the City’s free mobile reporting app SeeClickFix (available through the iTunes store or Google Play for Android).

 The Public Works Operations Division manages the City’s sidewalks.
 Please contact the Public Works Operations Division at 217-403-4700 if tripping hazards are identified.